Owen Murphy (baseball): Professional career

 The Atlanta Braves selected Murphy in the first round with the 20th overall selection of the 2022 Major League Baseball draft.
 He signed with the team for $2.56 million.

 Murphy made his professional debut with the Rookie-level Florida Complex League Braves and he also played with the Low-A Augusta GreenJackets.
 Over 12 innings, he gave up six earned runs.
 He opened the 2023 season with Augusta and was promoted to the High-A Rome Braves in August.
 Over 21 starts between the two teams, Murphy went 6-4 with a 4.72 ERA and 113 strikeouts over 89 2/3 innings.

 Murphy began the 2024 campaign with the High–A Rome Emperors, compiling a 4–2 record and 1.54 ERA with sixty strikeouts across seven starts.
 On May 29, 2024, it was announced that Murphy would require Tommy John surgery, ending his season.
 Murphy returned to play in 2025, making one rehab start with the FCL Braves before being assigned to Rome.
+Across six starts with Rome, he went 3-0 with a 1.32 ERA and 29 strikeouts.
+Murphy opened the 2026 season with the Double-A Columbus Clingstones and was promoted to the Triple-A Gwinnett Stripers in late April.

+On July 6, 2026, Murphy was selected to Atlanta's 40-man roster and promoted to the major leagues for the first time.
+He made his MLB debut that night at Truist Park against the New York Mets and gave up one run across one inning pitched in relief while also recording his first MLB strikeout via Brett Baty.
+The next day, he was optioned back to Gwinnett.
+Murphy was recalled by the Braves once more on July 11 and then again optioned to Gwinnett on July 19.